tracyspells/teisu/docs/src/tutorials/networking/index.md

 Before we begin, we need to have a record of flecs that we can use to send their states to the client.

-To create this record of flecs, We'll follow a file hierarchy like this:
+To create this record of flecs, we'll follow a file hierarchy like this:

 ```
 shared